StackVista/stackstate-docs/setup/upgrade-stackstate/stackpack-versions.md

 # StackPack versions

 The table below shows the StackPack version numbers shipped with each StackState release.
 Version numbers in **bold** are the most recent release of the StackPack and link to the associated release notes.

+{% hint style="info" %}
 If a new release of a StackPack is included with your current version of StackState, you can gain access to new features and fixes by [manually upgrading the StackPack](/stackpacks/about-stackpacks.md#upgrade-a-stackpack).
+{% endhint %}

 | StackPack | StackState<br />v4.2 | StackState<br />v4.1 | StackState<br />v4.0 |
 |:---|:---|:---|:---|